john-s21/john-s21/README.md

-- 👋 Hi, I’m @john-s21
+- 👋 Hi, I’m JohnPaul
-- 👀 I’m interested in technology & Science
+- 👀 Interested in technology & Science
-- 🌱 I’m currently learning AWS & DevOps
+- 🌱 Currently grinding AWS/DevOps/GIT and much more ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ looking to collaborate on ...
-- 📫 How to reach me bijudonbosco1995@gmail.com
+- 📫 How to reach me? bijudonbosco1995@gmail.com

 <!---
 john-s21/john-s21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.